Leni Sinclair

-Leni Sinclair, born Magdalene Arndt, is an American photographer and radical political activist.
+Magdalene "Leni" Sinclair (née Arndt; March 8, 1940) is an American photographer and radical political activist.
 She has photographed rock and jazz musicians since the early 1960s.
 She was the co-founder of the White Panther Party along with John Sinclair and Pun Plamondon.
+She was also Minister of Education of the party.
 She lives in Detroit.

 Early life

 Magdalene Arndt was born on March 8, 1940, in Königsberg, Germany, later renamed Kaliningrad when it became territory of the Soviet Union.
 She grew up in the village of Vahldorf near Magdeburg in East Germany where she listened to American jazz artists such as Harry Belafonte, Louis Armstrong and Ella Fitzgerald on Radio Luxemburg.
 She emigrated to the United States in 1959, living with relatives in Detroit while studying geography at Wayne State University.
 There, she was involved with a short-lived arts project called the Red Door Gallery.

 In 1964, she met poet and jazz critic John Sinclair, and with 14 other people, they founded the Detroit Artists Workshop on November 1, 1964.
 That group soon established a network of communal houses, and a performance space and print shop.
 Arndt began photographing jazz musicians performing in Detroit, including John Coltrane, Miles Davis, Thelonious Monk and Yusuf Lateef.
 She married John Sinclair in 1965 at the First Unitarian Church of Detroit on Cass Avenue.
 They had two children, Marion Sunny Sinclair, born in 1967, and Celia Sanchez Mao Sinclair, born in 1970.